Low Pay, High Skill: The Economics of Prison Labour in Telangana

 Peers and staff's positive feedback reinforces change, strengthening commitment to rehab.

-Real lives illustrate impact.
+Lived experiences underscore the program’s impact.
 While specific names are anonymised for privacy, these draw from documented trends.

 Incarcerated for theft, Ramesh honed his tailoring skills in prison.
 Post-release, he launched a shop employing ex-inmates, stabilising his family—echoing Tihar's successes.

-2. Rekha’s Empowerment Through Carpentry
+2. Building Confidence: Rekha’s Journey Through Carpentry

 Trained in carpentry, Rekha now aids NGOs in rural education builds, impacting communities—a testament to Telangana's vocational push.